lucas874/eggo/README.md

     cd ~<br>

-2. If the installation of ZeroMQ was successfull we can proceed to build the email system.
+2. If the installation of ZeroMQ was successful we can proceed to build the email system.
 Type the following commands:<br>
     git clone https://github.com/lucas874/eggo.git --branch master<br>
     cd eggo<br>
     mkdir build<br>